De Havilland Mosquito: Fighters

 Developed during 1940, the first prototype of the Mosquito F Mk.II was completed on 15 May 1941.
 These Mosquitoes were fitted with four 20 mm Hispano cannon in the fuselage belly and four .303 (7.7 mm) Browning machine guns mounted in the nose.
 On production Mk.IIs the machine guns and ammunition tanks were accessed via two centrally hinged, sideways opening doors in the upper nose section.
 To arm and service the cannon the bomb bay doors were replaced by manually operated bay doors: the F and NF Mk.IIs could not carry bombs.
 The type was also fitted with a gun camera in a compartment above the machine guns in the nose and was fitted with exhaust flame dampers to reduce the glare from the Merlin XXs.

 In the summer of 1942, Britain experienced day-time incursions of the high-altitude reconnaissance bomber, the Junkers Ju 86P.
 Although the Ju 86P only carried a light bomb load, it overflew sensitive areas, including Bristol, Bedfordshire and Hertfordshire.
-Bombs were dropped on Luton and elsewhere, and this particular aircraft was seen from the main de Havilland offices and factory at Hatfield.
+Bombs were dropped on Luton and elsewhere, and the aircraft responsible was seen from the main de Havilland offices and factory at Hatfield.
 An attempt to intercept it with a Spitfire from RAF Manston was unsuccessful.
 As a result of the potential threat, a decision was quickly taken to develop a high-altitude Mosquito interceptor, using the MP469 prototype.